 - Easy: modify so instead of printing a hard-coded value in main(), it reads a value from the prompt.
-To read from the console into an integer in C you would use something like scanf("%d", &value); - Moderate: make the file print the integer in hexadecimal instead of decimal. (modify the existing algorithm, don't use printf()) - Hard: modify integer_print_asm.s and make it print hexadecimal
+To read from the console into an integer in C you would use something like scanf("%d", &value); - Moderate: make the program print the integer in hexadecimal instead of decimal. (modify the existing algorithm, don't use printf()) - Moderate: make the program able to print negative numbers.
+Remember that on ARM32 in C signed integers are two's complement. (modify the existing algorithm, don't use printf()) - Hard: modify integer_print_asm.s and make it print hexadecimal